 "Well that's what you a-are isn't it?
 You're a human, I-I'm a human."
 She gestured between them before waving her hand frantically in the direction of the park where the musical gathering was.
 "And there's a bunch of humans o-over there too!
 Heh... just tons of us humans... everywhere... like cockroaches..."
 She wanted to take her tongue out and stomp on it over and over again.

 The male remained silent, and Harper dared not look him in the eye.
 She really just wanted to go in her car, bang her head on the steering wheel, and go home and proceed to do the same to all her walls until she passed out.

 "You really are strange, aren't you?" he finally said with amusement.
 Harper released the breath she was holding and looked at him in exasperation.

 "Very, I'm very, very strange.
-In fact, I'm so strange I should be admitted to a psyche ward immediately, I really am a danger to society."
-She began walking away again, a shaky exhale leaving her lips.
+In fact, I'm so outrageously strange I should be admitted to a psyche ward immediately.
+I really am a danger to society."
+She quickly spun on her heel began speed-walking away again, a shaky exhale leaving her lips.

-She paused when she thought of something.
-She pulled her wallet from her pocket and fished out a five-dollar bill, pushing it into his hands, noticing the look of confusion he held.
+Harper paused when she thought of something.
+She pulled her wallet from her pocket and fished out a five-dollar bill, hurrying back over to where he was standing and pushed it into his hands, noticing the look of confusion he held.

 "It was interesting meeting you, Barnaby.
-But I'm gunna go home I think as my 'debt' has been paid."
+But I'm gonna go home, I think as my 'debt' has been paid."

 "It's Blaise, actually..." he corrected and caught her wrist when she turned to walk away, placing the bill back into her hand and closing her fingers over it.
 He didn't seem to take note that she had froze stiff, staring where his hand had touched her.